andreasvc/disco-dop/README.rst

 Parser
 ------
-To run a full experiment from treebank to evaluation on a test set, make a copy of the file ``sample.prm`` and edit its parameters.
+To run an end-to-end experiment from grammar extraction to evaluation on a test set, make a copy of the file ``sample.prm`` and edit its parameters.
 These parameters can then be invoked by executing::

     discodop runexp filename.prm

-This will create a new directory with the basename of the parameter file, i.e., ``filename/`` in this case.
+This will create a new directory with the base name of the parameter file, i.e., ``filename/`` in this case.
 This directory must not exist yet, to avoid accidentally overwriting previous results.
 The directory will contain the grammar rules and lexicon in a text format, as well as the parsing results and the gold standard file in Negra's export format.

+Note that there is an option to utilize multiple processor cores by launching a specific number of processes.
+This greatly speeds up parsing, but note that for a nontrivial DOP grammar, each process may require anywhere from 4GB to 16GB.

-Corpora are expected to be in Negra's export format, or in the bracketed Penn treebank format.
+Corpora can be read in Negra's export format, or in the bracketed Penn treebank format.
 Access to the
 `Negra corpus <http://www.coli.uni-saarland.de/projects/sfb378/negra-corpus/>`_
 can be requested for non-commercial purposes, while the